Adolf Galland: Wing Commander

 Galland returned to action on 22 August 1940, replacing Gotthard Handrick as Geschwaderkommodore of JG 26.
 Major Handrick was an ineffective and indecisive combat commander by some accounts and took a passive role in leading his fighter pilots.
 Göring grew frustrated with the lack of aggressiveness of several of his fighter-wing commanders, and on 22 August, he replaced Handrick with Adolf Galland.

 In the aftermath of Galland's appointment, he became aware his pilots were dissatisfied with themselves, the bombers, and particularly the leadership.
 Galland could not change Göring's mind with respect to the escort fighter mission, but he did take immediate actions to improve pilot morale.
 The first thing Galland did as Kommodore was to replace ineffective group and squadron commanders with younger, more aggressive, and more successful—in terms of aerial engagements—officers in the wing.
 He also increased the wing staff flight from Handrick's two-aircraft formation to a more lethal four-fighter formation.
 Galland was not content to lead from behind as his predecessor had been.
 Galland flew as often as possible and led the most difficult missions in order to encourage his men and gain respect.

 Galland's appointment made no impact on his successes.
 From 25 August until 14 September, Galland filed claims for victories 23–32.
 This included three claims on 31 August, for two Spitfires and a Hurricane to take his tally to 27.
 His 25th victim may have been from 19 Squadron which was claimed 20 km south of Cambridge at 09:42.
 Klaus Mietusch also accounted for one for his 7th victory.
 Three 19 Squadron Spitfires were shot down in the morning near North Weald.
 Pilot Officer R. A. C Aeberhardt was killed in a crash-landing in Spitfire R6912 while Flying Officer T. J. B Coward was wounded in the foot and F.N Brinsden was unhurt.
 He bailed out of R6958.
 On 6 September, Galland claimed his 30th victory over a 601 Squadron Hurricane.
-JG 26 claimed two more of them shot down that morning; 601 lost four Hurricanes; Flying Officer W. H. Rhodes-Moorehouse and C. R. Davis were killed while Flying Officer J. Toplnicki and Pilot Officer H. T. Gilbert were wounded.
+JG 26 claimed two more of them shot down that morning; 601 lost four Hurricanes; Flying Officer W. H. Rhodes-Moorehouse and Flight Lieutenant C. R. Davis were killed while Flying Officer J. Toplnicki and Pilot Officer H. T. Gilbert were wounded.